uddr/gerrit-checks/resources/Documentation/rest-api-checks.md

 Reruns a check.
 As response the [CheckInfo](#check-info) entity is returned that describes the created check.

+Notification options may be specified as [RerunInput](#rerun-input) entity in the request body.

 This REST endpoint supports rerunning a check.
 It also resets all relevant check fields such as `message`, `url`, `started` and `finished`.